Back to Calculator

 Reconstitution Reconstitution

-The process of dissolving a lyophilized peptide with a diluent (typically BAC water) to create an injectable solution.
-The volume used determines concentration.
-See: Methodology →
+Dissolving a lyophilized peptide with a diluent (typically BAC water) to create an injectable solution.
+Volume used determines concentration.
+See: Reconstitution Guide →

 Route of Administration Pharmacology

 How a substance enters the body.
-Common routes for research peptides: subcutaneous (SQ/SC) injection into fat tissue, intramuscular (IM) injection, and intranasal spray.
-Route affects onset, bioavailability, and duration.
+Common peptide routes: subcutaneous injection (SQ), intramuscular injection (IM), and intranasal spray.
+Route affects onset, bioavailability, and duration of action.

 S